 Not even into the faces of the shadows.

 At 32 years of age, after years of severe illness, almost costing my life.
-I had been attending to my body in new ways and was delving more and more into Tantra and Yoga.

 I was taking notice of my body with different eyes and I guess that’s why they started…